GUIDE: What are the steps to choose an ERP for a service company?

 • Can employee preferences be taken into account?

-• What are the indicators that allow for better load management?
+• What are the indicators that allow you to better manage the load?

-• Can employees be easily assigned to projects and tasks?
+• Can we easily assign employees to projects and tasks?

-• How can we script resource planning on projects that have not yet started?
+• How to script the resource planning on projects that have not started?

 Project management and margin calculation